Undergraduate study programme leading to a first degree and providing qualifications and skills for future employment.

 This study programme has no admission restrictions.

-This study programme begins in the winter semester only.
-The application deadline is 15 September.
+An application is possible during the following period: 9.5. - 15.9. (winter semester).
 There may be other deadlines if you are applying for admission to a higher semester (for instance, if you are changing subjects or universities).
-Please consult the university website for more information.
+For more information please consult the university website.